Disable slides Enable slides

 • Wow, you really care about the project.

 I wanted to talk with him about an issue.
-I don't anymore remember what the issue was, but that comment stuck with me.
+I do not remember the exact issue anymore, but that comment stuck with me.

 Teammate from hangzhou office Nokia